Foreign Nationals & Expats

 A criminal investigation for offshore tax crimes typically expends vast Government resources.
 A criminal investigation by IRS-CI will last a year or longer, after which the case may be referred for prosecution to a United States Attorney in the Department of Justice.

 In criminal cases such as these, the Government must prove intent beyond a reasonable doubt, which is a much more difficult standard than is applied in civil penalty cases.
 Additionally, the elements are heightened for criminal offshore cases.
 For example, a civil FBAR penalty requires a willful violation, whereas a criminal violation under 31 U.S.C. § 5322(b) requires the Government to establish a willful violation in addition to a violation of another law of the United States or as part of a pattern of any illegal activity involving more than $100,000 in a 12-month period.
-Another less commonly used charge is under 31 C.F.R. § 103.59(b) sometimes invoked for structuring crimes and carries a lesser sentence.
+Another less commonly used charge is under 5322(a), 31 C.F.R. § 103.59(b), sometimes invoked for structuring crimes and carries a lesser sentence.

 In this case, the gravamen against the Defendants for the criminal offshore non-compliance charges are the following facts: